O. Reg. 288/21: CLOSURE OF PUBLIC LANDS FOR RECREATIONAL CAMPING

 (a) prohibiting camping for the purposes of exercising an Aboriginal or treaty right as recognized and affirmed by section 35 of the Constitution Act, 1982;

-(b) prohibiting temporary outdoor accommodations that are ancillary to or necessary for the operation of a business or organization that may open under Ontario Regulation 82/20, Ontario Regulation 263/20 or Ontario Regulation 364/20 continued under the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020;
+(b) prohibiting temporary outdoor accommodations that are ancillary to or necessary for the operation of a business or organization that may open under Ontario Regulation 82/20 (Rules for Areas in Stage 1), Ontario Regulation 263/20 (Rules for Areas in Stage 2) or Ontario Regulation 364/20 (Rules for Areas in Stage 3) continued under the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020;

-(c) prohibiting the day use of public lands consistent with public health guidelines or using public lands for other permitted purposes; or
+(c) prohibiting the day use of public lands consistent with Ontario Regulation 265/21 (Stay-at-Home Order) made under the Act or using public lands for other permitted purposes; or

 (d) affecting any written authorization given under the Public Lands Act to occupy public lands.